arnoson/very-simple-components/README.md

 })

 registerComponent('gallery', options, ({ el, props, refs, refsAll }) => {
-  // Props are read from el's dataset and automatically converted to the correct
+  // Props are read from el's dataset and are automatically converted to the correct
   // type.
 Default values are also possible, see documentation. const { loop } = props